 My research interests

-My primary work is in ecclesiology and the ethics of reconciliation, as well as preaching and pastoral theology.
-However, I also have experience and interest in the studies of gender and sexuality, fiction and film (by the Coen brothers especially) and the work of Karl Barth and G.K.
+My primary work is in ecclesiology and the ethics of reconciliation.
+This can branch into topics of pastoral theology, preaching and Christian life on one hand, or the politics of forgiveness and reconciliation on the other.
+I also have experience and interest in the studies of gender and sexuality, and in theological readings of contemporary fiction and film.
+My closest research has been in the work of Karl Barth, Dietrich Bonhoeffer, and G.K.
 Chesterton.

 How to get in touch with me

 Tweet me @JonRCoutts

 Take a look at my blog at thissideofsunday.blogspot.co.uk

 2016 A Shared Mercy: Karl Barth on Forgiveness and the Church (Downer’s Grove: IVP Academic).

 2014 ‘No Country for Old Man: Barth calls the Coen Brothers’, for Barth in Conversation (Eugene OR: Wipf & Stock).

 2013 ‘Relative Grit: Masculinity in Flux on Film’, Cultural Encounters 9.1.

 2013 ‘Karl Barth, GK Chesterton, and the Basis of Christian Knowledge’, The Chesterton Review 39:1-2.

 2011 ‘This Side of Sunday: Theological Fiction in Light of GK Chesterton’s The Man Who Was Thursday’, Scottish Bulletin of Evangelical Theology, Autumn 2011.